 He shared the music and stage with artists as:

 Always opting for the original compositions, in order to try to bring to Music something fresh and creative, in 2014 he records his first cd release Caminos.
 Later in 2016, during his period of living in New York City, he records his second album Neuronal Odd World.
-Recently, he released his 3rd CD as a leader Tales From Some Of Those Lands (2019).
+Recently, he released his 3rd CD as a leader Tales From Some Of Those Lands, edited with Mecca Recording Studio.

-Nowadays he combines his activity as a professional musician and as an educator, teaching Jazz & modern Music saxophone lessons at the Alfonso X El Sabio University (UAX), in Madrid, Spain.
+Nowadays he combines his activity as a professional musician and as an educator, teaching Jazz & modern Music saxophone and improv. lessons at the Alfonso X El Sabio University (UAX), in Madrid, Spain.

 Awards & artistic recognition: